AESL083 Reading Fundamentals for International Students

 These exercises will be evaluated on a consistent basis.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbooks and/or workbooks.
-See course formats.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbooks and/or workbooks.
+See course syllabus.